 - 1. Must be a 2021-2022 TAEP grantee. - 2.
 Sufficient capacity to attract and train Dream Fund Grant participants.
 Centers may invite existing Clients if they meet program eligibility requirements. - 3.
-Demonstrated capacity for regional/local implementation to ensure all regional geographies throughout the designated service area can access Dream Fund - 4.
+Sufficient capacity to disburse grants to eligible selected Dream Fund Grant awardees within the period of performance. - 4.
+Demonstrated ability to deliver or partner with established platforms or networks of small business technical assistance providers including nonprofits, community-based organizations, economic development organizations, opportunity commissions, business associations, and other trusted community messengers for fast and effective distribution of information. - 5.
+Demonstrated capacity for regional/local implementation to ensure all regional geographies throughout the designated service area can access Dream Fund - 6.
+Demonstrated experience with developing and managing grant and/or loan programs including but not limited to program and application development, outreach and marketing, translation/interpretation, validation, verification and approval processes, disbursement, customer service, compliance, and reporting. - 7.
 Able to meet all deadlines outlined in this Announcement and subsequently in the Agreement established between CalOSBA and the organization.